AlexDisler/cordova-splash/README.md

 #### iOS Storyboard Images

-To generate iOS storyboard images, using the following:
+To generate iOS storyboard images, use the following:

     $ cordova-splash --use-storyboard=true

-To generate a singular iOS storyboard image, reducing the app file size, use the following:
+To generate a singular iOS storyboard image _(reduces the file size of the app)_, use the following:

     $ cordova-splash --use-storyboard-singular=true